The traditional process of drug discovery is too long, too expensive and too risky.

 If we think of biology as fundamentally an information processing system – one that transmits information and maintains structure – we can start to see how it might share a basic underlying structure, or an ‘isomorphic mapping’, to information science.

 If this conjecture proves true, we should be able to apply the rapid pace of machine learning progress to the modelling of the principles of biology – with extraordinary, and extraordinarily fast, results.

-At Iso, we're building off the pioneering research of our sister company DeepMind.
+At Iso, we are building on Google DeepMind’s pioneering research, and work in partnership with our colleagues there as members of the Alphabet family.
 There, they used games like StarCraft and Go as a testing and learning ground for AI capabilities, and showed the impact it can have on many scientific fields – from structural biology and quantum chemistry to fusion and mathematics.